awaistoor/SWVL-Movies-App/README.md

 ## Other Information

-This application is developed while following the MVVM architecture as well as architectural components from JetPack.
+This application is developed while following the MVVM architecture as well as architectural components from `JetPack`.

 Movies are being fetched from JSON file which is placed under the `raw` folder.